 - Enrollment at least half-time (6 credits) for the upcoming semester

 A one-year tuition-only scholarship up to a maximum of 32 credits will be awarded to designated N.H. high school valedictorians, based on a cumulative grade point average, from a N.H.
 NECHE-accredited institution.
 The one year will be defined as the fall, spring, and summer semesters, with a start date of any of the three and applied only within the one year from the time of first semester of matriculation.
 The recipient must enroll as a matriculated student in a CCSNH college within 15 months from the time of high school graduation.
 The scholarship may be applied to tuition costs only at the student’s college of matriculation.

-Established to benefit students enrolled full-time in a two-year degree program in nursing at any of the seven colleges in the CCSNH.
+Established to benefit students enrolled full- or part-time in an associate degree program in nursing at any CCSNH college.